 Then lockdown started.
 And everything stopped.
 To its credit, the opera house looked after us, to begin with.
 Unfinished contracts were honoured.
 Comradeship abounded as we all found ourselves silenced, whether superstar or supernumerary.
 But it couldn’t last.
 Performing artists are too used to unemployment not to know what follows.
 Ugly ambition is the fuel of many an artistic career, and it was only a matter of time before any slim pickings would be ingloriously fought over; before colleagues realised that they would need to elbow themselves to the front of the queue if they wanted any of the few jobs that might eventually start to be up for grabs.

 As the weeks and months passed though, it steadily became clear that this was something really different.
-Then, as lockdown eased but the theatres still stayed dark, even the expected scrabble for the few scraps failed to emerge.
+As lockdown eased but the theatres still stayed dark, even the expected scrabble for the few scraps failed to emerge.
 Instead, a grim sense of grief-fuelled ennui took over, as the necessity of making a living took over.
 Principal flautists went fruit-picking.
 West-country baritones found themselves dry-stone walling.
 Schools couldn’t believe their luck at an influx of trainee teachers who had previously worked in world-class theatres and had suddenly been convinced by poverty that education ‘had always been their passion’.

 The performing arts.
 A pulsing and vigorous eco-system that was now gradually disintegrating; its disparate parts loosely held together only by few fading tendrils of hope, its life-signs reduced to the spasms of a social media that was descending into late-night brawls, its will-to-live now only fuelled by a collective rage at a government that was kidding itself that it had a department of culture.